3rd party externals are not included in Windows installer

 |Assignee:||Adrian Gierakowski||% Done:|

 |Target version:||(Jamoma Platform) - Windows Management||Spent time:||1.00 hour|

 So e.g. ambimonitor is missing.
 Didn't find a link to download separately on the download website

-#1 Updated by Julien Rabin about 9 years ago
+#1 Updated by Julien Rabin over 9 years ago

 Trond Lossius wrote: